ericfarng/yaed-java/README.md

 ### Disclaimer

 This is released into the public domain with no restrictions or guarantees.
+This project is not associated with the original authors of any of the papers in any way.

 This is intended for single threaded use only.